AmitThakkar/AngularJS-Interceptor/README.md

 ![output.png](https://raw.githubusercontent.com/AmitThakkar/AngularJS-Interceptor/master/images/output.png)

-We can see that when we hit a request then request method invokes first for all the interceptors in that order which they have to push into **$httpProvider.interceptors**.
+We can see that when we hit a request then request method invokes first for all the interceptors in that order which they have been pushed into **$httpProvider.interceptors**.
 And response method invokes after response received for all the interceptors in reverse order of request method.
-After seeing this interceptor functionality we can say that we can add as many interceptor as we want and our controllers/module will be independent from our interceptor logic.
+After seeing this interceptor functionality we can say that we can add as many interceptors as we want and our controllers/module will be independent from our interceptor logic.

-**AngularJS Interceptor** have two more function/methods in interceptor configuration: **requestError** and **responseError**, Some time our **interceptor's request** method reject the request on some condition, then **requestError** function will call.
-It can be used to undo some work etc while **responseError** invokes when backend request fails.
+**AngularJS Interceptor** have two more function/methods in interceptor configuration: **requestError** and **responseError**, If our **interceptor's request** method rejects the request on some condition, then **requestError** function will be called.
+It can be used to undo some work etc while **responseError** invoked when backend request fails.

 **Note**: You can checkout full working source code from this [link](https://github.com/AmitThakkar/AngularJS-Interceptor).